AgnosPCB/documentation/docs/Products-and-services.md

 ## **API Service:**
 ___

-The **API Service** represents a dynamic solution meticulously crafted to seamlessly integrate the formidable capabilities of the AgnosPCB solution into your existing AOI system.
+The **API Service** integrates AgnosPCB's inspection capabilities into your existing AOI system.

-For users equipped with a robust **optical system** seeking to augment their capabilities with the unparalleled prowess of AgnosPCB, the API Service offers a straightforward pathway.
-Simply upload an image of your PCB or panel to our cloud server utilizing the intuitive API, and within moments, receive a comprehensive inspection result that encapsulates the power of AgnosPCB's neural network technology.
+If you already have a robust **optical system** and want to add AgnosPCB's detection capabilities, the API Service offers a straightforward way to do so.
+Simply upload an image of your PCB or panel to our cloud server through the API, and within moments receive a detailed inspection result powered by AgnosPCB's neural network technology.

 ![API Service](assets/API.png)

 ### **OFFLINE AOI Rental Program**

- With this program, you have the opportunity to **rent** our state-of-the-art OFFLINE AOI units for a period of up to two months, allowing you to experience the benefits of our cutting-edge technology firsthand before committing to a purchase.
+ With this program, you can **rent** an OFFLINE AOI unit for up to two months, letting you evaluate it firsthand before committing to a purchase.

-Here's how it works: Upon enrolling in the rental program, you'll gain access to one of our premium **OFFLINE AOI** units for a duration of your choosing, up to a maximum of two months.
-During this rental period, you'll have the opportunity to fully utilize the capabilities of the unit, conducting inspections and evaluating its performance in your specific workflow environment.
+Here's how it works: once enrolled in the rental program, you get access to an **OFFLINE AOI** unit for a duration of your choosing, up to a maximum of two months.
+During this rental period, you can fully use the unit, running inspections and evaluating its performance in your own workflow.

-Should you decide to proceed with **purchasing** the OFFLINE AOI unit after the rental period, we offer a seamless transition process.
-The rental payment that you've already made will be deducted from the total cost of the unit, ensuring that you receive full credit for your rental investment towards the purchase price.
-This not only simplifies the purchasing process but also provides you with added peace of mind, knowing that your rental payments are contributing towards the acquisition of the unit.
+If you decide to purchase the OFFLINE AOI unit after the rental period, the rental payments you've already made will be deducted from the total cost of the unit, so your rental investment counts fully towards the purchase price.

 Please check specific plans and pricing on our [products](https://agnospcb.com/products/) page